privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 Overview and Goals
 ==================

 [Protected App Signals][1] is a new design aimed at the app install ads market.
-The system is based on server-side execution via the B&A services and [TEE K/V services][2].
+The system is based on server-side execution via the [B&A services][2] and [TEE K/V services][16].
 Shifting the auction execution on the server side has benefits in terms of latency and computing power but introduces cost to adtechs to run the cloud instances where B&A will reside.

-This document is based on the existing documentation about cost analysis and reduction ([B&A][3], K/V) and aims at providing an analysis of how to apply those concepts to the PAS architecture.
+This document is based on the existing documentation about cost analysis and reduction ([B&A][3], [K/V][13]) and aims at providing an analysis of how to apply those concepts to the PAS architecture.

 Assumptions
 ===========

 The following assumptions are made in computing the cost:

-*   About the K/V server used by the SFE we will consider two cases
+*   About the DSP K/V server used by the SFE we will consider two cases
+  * TEE Ad Retrieval
+  * Contextual path ad retrieval
 *   SFE is using a BYOS K/V server
 *   Buyside and Sellside B&A services can be running in different networks
     *   This means that there could be network cost for communications among the trusted components